wooger/test-testers/README.md

 ## Getting the application Running

 This application can be run simply using [Docker](https://www.docker.com/).
-You will be using Docker a lot here, so learn that stuff:
+You will be using Docker a lot here so learn that stuff:

 ```bash
 docker run -it -v ${PWD}/app:/usr/share/nginx/html:ro -p 80:80 nginx:1.13
 ````
-Then browse to [http://localhost] to see the application:
+Then browse to [http://localhost]() to see the application:
-You can also run the Jasmine based unit test suite by browsing [http://localhost/test]
+You can also run the Jasmine based unit test suite by browsing [http://localhost/test]()

 It can also be run by simply serving the `app/` directory from any web server on your machine if you're so inclined.